Everything Changes (Take That song)

-"Everything Changes" is a song by English boy band Take That, released in March 1994 by RCA Records and BMG, as the fifth single from the band's second studio album, Everything Changes (1993).
+"Everything Changes" is a song by English boy band Take That, released in March 1994 as the fifth single from the band's second studio album, Everything Changes (1993).
 It was written by band member Gary Barlow with the producers, Michael Ward, Eliot Kennedy and Cary Bayliss.
-The song features Robbie Williams on lead vocals and became Take That's fourth consecutive single to go straight in at number one on the UK Singles Chart, where it remained for two weeks.
+The song features Robbie Williams on lead vocals and became Take That's fourth consecutive single to enter at number one on the UK Singles Chart, where it remained for two weeks.
 It sold 400,000 copies in the UK and has received a gold certification from the British Phonographic Industry (BPI).
 The accompanying music video featured the band performing in a jazz cafe.
 "Everything Changes" was nominated for Best Single at the 1994 Smash Hits Awards but lost to their single "Sure".

 Critical reception

 Tom Ewing of Freaky Trigger described "Everything Changes" as "breezy" and "disco-inspired", noting that "this is the first number one with lead vocals from Robbie Williams."
 In his weekly UK chart commentary, James Masterton declared it as "a pop-tinged slice of 70s disco soul".
 Pan-European magazine Music & Media commented, "Philly soul is what the "fab five" exercise on the title track off their current album."
 Alan Jones from Music Week gave it a top score of five out of five, writing, "The glossy but insubstantial title track of the boys' double platinum album has a good chance of becoming their fourth consecutive number one".
-In a retrospective review, Pop Rescue remarked that Williams opens the song "with some sultry reassurance before it opens out into a bouncy little pop song", adding that "at times, this song feels somewhat Stock/Aitken/Waterman".

 Mark Sutherland from Smash Hits also gave it four out of five, writing, "If truth be told, the fifth single from the album isn't the 'That at their best.
 Sung by Rob, it trips along merrily enough and is the proud owner of an extremely perky chorus, but it isn't a patch on 'Pray' or 'Babe'."
+In a retrospective review, Pop Rescue remarked that Williams opens the song "with some sultry reassurance before it opens out into a bouncy little pop song", adding that "at times, this song feels somewhat Stock/Aitken/Waterman".